historical-theology/stthomas/faith-reason-revelation/syllabus-online-spring2025.md

 Students with disabilities who require accommodations for this class, must register with the Office of Access & Disability Services (ADS) and provide documentation of a disability to determine what accommodations are most appropriate.
 Please note that accommodations are not retroactive and disability accommodations are not provided until a Course Accessibility Letter has been provided to the instructor.
 For questions regarding academic accommodations and accessibility, please contact the Office of Access and Disability Services by email at ACCESS@STTHOM.EDU, or visit the ADS website at STTHOM.EDU/ACCESS.

-### Textbook

-You must have The Catholic Study Bible: Third Edition.

 ### Meetings

 I encourage you to meet with me (Dr. Stephan), especially for guidance on the readings and assignments.
 Generally, appointments will be handled during my office hours (as listed at the beginning of this document).